The photo was taken at the launch of a German army vessel in 1936, during a ceremony that was attended by Adolf Hitler himself.

-Within the picture a lone man stood with arms crossed as hundreds of men and women around him held up their arms in salute and allegiance to the Nazi Party and its leader, Adolph Hitler.
+Within the picture, a lone man stood with arms crossed as hundreds of men and women around him held up their arms in salute and allegiance to the Nazi Party and its leader, Adolf Hitler.
 Everyone in attendance is showing their undying support for Der Führer by throwing out their very best “Sieg Heil”.

 What made this photo and Landmesser’s defiance unique is that it represented the protest of one man, in its most sincere and pure form.
 The source of Landmesser’s protest, like many great tragedies, starts with a love story.

 The story of August Landmesser’s anti-gesture begins, ironically enough, with the Nazi Party.
 Believing that having the right connections would help land him a job in the pulseless economy, Landmesser joined the Nazi Party in 1931.

 August was arrested and charged for “dishonoring the race” under Nazi racial law.
 He argued that neither he nor Eckler knew that she was fully Jewish, and was acquitted on 27 May 1938 for lack of evidence, with the warning that a repeat offense would result in a multi-year prison sentence.

 Eckler was detained by the Gestapo and held at the prison Fuhlsbüttel, where she gave birth to a second daughter Irene.
 Their children were initially taken to the city orphanage.
 Ingrid was later allowed to live with her maternal grandmother; Irene went to the home of foster parents in 1941.

 Later, after her grandmother’s death in 1953, Ingrid was also placed with foster parents.
 A few letters came from Irma Eckler until January 1942.
 It is believed that she was taken to the so-called Bernburg Euthanasia Centre in February 1942, where she was among the 14,000 killed.
 In the course of post-war documentation, in 1949 she was pronounced legally dead.

 August would be released in 1941 and began work as a foreman.
 Two years later, as the German army became increasingly mired by its desperate circumstances, Landmesser would be drafted into a penal infantry along with thousands of other men.

-- In 1951, the Senate of Hamburg recognized the marriage of August Landmesser and Irma Eckler.
-Their daughters split their parent’s names, Ingrid taking their father’s and Irene keeping their mother’s.
+In 1951, the Senate of Hamburg recognized the marriage of August Landmesser and Irma Eckler.
+Their daughters split their parents’ names, Ingrid taking their father’s and Irene keeping their mother’s.

 This book about the story of her family includes a large amount of original documents from the time in question, including letters from her mother and documents from state institutions.

 The photograph of August Landmesser refusing to do Sieg Heil was published for the first time on 22 March 1991 in Die Zeit.
 The photograph version with the circle is the original copy.